oqolarte/oblong/content/project/alwayscarry.md

 {{< figure src="/image/alwayscarry.png" alt="screenshot from Always Carry website " caption="Screenshot from the website" >}}

+Essentially, this is a static online shop with limited functionalities.
+Let me explain.

 ## Design Choices

-I figured that since this would just be a small online shop, a full-blown e-commerce site with lots of features is unnecessary.
-Having this in mind, I decided that a static site would do for now.
+I thought of going through this project with as few components as possible.
+Creating this minimum viable product raises the question, "What is the simplest possible implementation for setting up a static online shop?"

 Since I'm already familiar with [Hugo](https://gohugo.io), I use it as my static site generator.

 The business is literally just starting out.
-One major decision is to use free software services for the time being.
+One major decision is to use free and/or open source software services for the time being.

 Of course, we intend to scale as business grows.

 ### Landing Page

-The cat-holding-a-book logo is drawn by Isya herself, using Wacom Bamboo Tablet on [Krita](https://krita.org), a free and open source painting program.
+The cat-holding-a-book logo is drawn by my partner, Isya herself, using Wacom Bamboo Tablet on [Krita](https://krita.org), a free and open source painting program.
-It shall be the guiding aesthetic of the website.
+It is the guiding aesthetic of the website.

 From the Index, the visitor is presented with two links to the two branches of the shop:
 - Books
 - Home Products

 Each of these are Lists of single pages.
-Each single page is a detailed view of the product via Instagram.
+Each single page is an embedded Instagram page including the details of the product.

 ### Integration with Instagram